-Antiheroes are this generation’s go-to protagonist.
+Antiheroes are this generation's go-to protagonist.
 But why?
-The answer can be relatively simple — audiences love them because they often have the courage to say what we all would like to say and do what we all would like to do in any given situation.
-They are void of the rules and regulations that society has created over the years, whether it’s based on law and order or sociological expectations.
+The answer can be relatively simple — audiences love them because they often dare to say what we all would like to say and do what we all would like to do in any given situation.
+They are void of the rules and regulations that society has created over the years, whether it's based on law and order or sociological expectations.

 They don't have the morals that most in the mass audience have.
 If they are wronged, they don't go to the law.
 If they are flawed, they don't try to atone and apologize for it.
 They are who they are, do as they wish, and take care of themselves in their own unique way.

 In turn, cinema is escapism, fantasy, and role-playing at its best.
 So when we go into that theater, and the lights go down, we can become those characters, if not for just a short period of time.
 So when we have an antihero as the protagonist, we get to live vicariously through them for a couple of hours and then enter the real world with our morals and ethics intact.

 But antiheroes aren't easy to write.
 Too many writers believe it's a simple formula to follow, thinking that an antihero is just an asshole that happens to be the center of the story — someone that does the exact opposite of what a hero would do.